MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 When you manage devices through security settings management as part of the public preview:

-- You can use the Microsoft Intune admin center or the Microsoft 365 Defender portal to configure endpoint security policies for Defender for Endpoint and assign those policies to Azure Active Directory (Azure AD) groups.
+- You can use the Microsoft Intune admin center or the Microsoft 365 Defender portal to configure policies for endpoint security for Defender for Endpoint and assign those policies to Azure Active Directory (Azure AD) groups.
 The Defender portal includes the user interface for device views, policy management, and reports for security settings management.

   To view guidance on managing the Intune endpoint security policies from within the Defender portal, see [Manage endpoint security policies in Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/manage-security-policies) in the Defender content.